github/codeql/python/ql/test/experimental/dataflow/strange-pointsto-interaction-investigation/README.md

 +semmle-extractor-options: --max-import-depth=3 -R ../src
 ```

-Also notice that using import depth 2 actually makes things worse, as we no longer handle the `isfile_no_problem.py` file properly :facepalm: :sweat_smile:
+Also notice that using import depth 2 actually makes things worse, as we no longer handle the `isfile_no_problem.py` file properly :facepalm: :sweat_smile: NOTE: This was only for Python 3, for Python 2 there was no change :flushed:

 ```diff
 diff '--color=auto' -u -r test-4-max-import-depth-100/NormalDataflowTest.expected test-6-max-import-depth-2/NormalDataflowTest.expected